Kasubi Tombs, Kampala – Uganda

 They include among others the new moon ceremony and the consultation of the mediums.
 But the main spiritual life is not visible to the ordinary visitor as many ceremonies are performed secretly inside the buildings.
 This aspect of the Ganda tradition is well-known by the population and it is still respected.

-The Baganda also observe the myths concerning the origin of death.
+The Baganda also observes the myths concerning the origin of death.
 People believe that every person’s death has a spiritual origin.
 At Kasubi, when a King or a member of his family dies, they immediately enthrone a successor after the burial and perform rituals to appease the spirits.

 Animals are sacrificed and gifts of various kinds including money are deposited in the numerous shrines.
 Kasubi is also visited by a wide range of Baganda medicine men and women who consult the Kings’ spirits to obtain blessings in their trade.